opencog/link-grammar/link-grammar/README.md

 `/(?<DICTWORD>)-(?<DICTWORD>)/,khasdkflhdsfa`

-because the `-` character would create va hole in the result.
+because the `-` character would create a hole in the result.
 But this is fine (and also not tested...):

 `/(?<DICTWORD>)(-)(?<DICTWORD>)/,asdfkjajfahlad`